AKM-2004/WhatbytesAssignment/README.md

 ## 🐳 Run with Docker

-You can pull and run the image directly from **Docker Hub**.
-Don't enter env if you are using the docker.
+You can pull and run the image directly from **Docker Hub** Don't enter env if you are using the docker.
 ⚠️ Note: This environment will be available for **3–4 days only** (for verification purposes).

 ### 1️⃣ Pull the image